apache/arrow/docs/source/developers/guide/tutorials/python_tutorial.rst

 ----------------

 Script for building PyArrow differs depending on the Operating System you are using.
-For this reason in this tutorial we will only refer to the instructions for the building process.
+For this reason we will only refer to the instructions for the building process in this tutorial.

 .. seealso::

-   For the introduction to the building process refer to the :ref:`build-arrow-guide` section.
+   For the **introduction** to the building process refer to the :ref:`build-arrow-guide` section.

-   For the instructions on how to build PyArrow refer to the :ref:`build_pyarrow` section.
+   For the **instructions** on how to build PyArrow refer to the :ref:`build_pyarrow` section.

 Create a JIRA issue for the new feature